DamonHD/OpenTRV-Archive-20160813/interop/GenericDataPlatform/README.md

 2. An interop component that would be deployed on the OpenTRV concentrator and would send data to the data platform in a way that this platform can understand.

+## Run the tests

+You can run all unit tests by calling the following command in the same directory as this file:

+    PYTHONPATH=$PYTHONPATH:. python3 -m unittest discover